cms-tau-pog/TauIDSFs/README.md

 ### DM and pT-dependent SFs
 The DM and pT dependent SFs are provided as TF1 functions in the "TauID_SF_dm_DeepTau2017v2p1VSjet_VSjetX_VSeleY_Mar07.root" ROOT files, where X corresponds to the VSjet WP and Y corresponds to the VSele WP.

 The ROOT files contain several functions.
-The central values are obtained from the functions named like "DMZ_ERA_fit" where Z is the decay mode = 0, 1, 10, or 11, and ERA = 2016_preVFP, 2016_postVFP, 2017, or 2018.
+The central values are obtained from the functions named like "DM$DM_$ERA_fit" where $DM is the decay mode = 0, 1, 10, or 11, and $ERA = 2016_preVFP, 2016_postVFP, 2017, or 2018.

 For example to obtain the central value of the SFs for the Medium VSjet and VVLoose VSele WPs of the `'DeepTau2017v2p1VSjet'` discriminator for DM=1 in 2018, use
 ```